HomeLatest NewsIndustryTwitter’s tension with government pushes Koo up to the ladder

 Preferred Source of Google

-Homegrown social media platform, which competes with global giant, Twitter has witnessed a surge in the number of people joining its platform and at present is reported to have as many as over 10 million users.
-The gap between the number of users has narrowed since the US microblogging site took on the over new IT rules over the past few months.
+Homegrown social media platform, Koo which competes with global giant, Twitter has witnessed a surge in the number of people joining its platform and at present is reported to have as many as over 10 million users.
+The gap between the number of users has narrowed since the US microblogging site took on the over new over the past few months.

-The 16-month-old app, which allows users to send tweet-like posts in English and seven Indian languages such as and Kannada, has seen about 85 per cent of its users join since February when Twitter’s disputes with the Modi administration escalated.
+The 16-month-old app, which allows users to send tweet-like posts in English and seven Indian languages such as Hindi and Kannada, has seen about 85 per cent of its users join since February when Twitter’s disputes with the Modi administration escalated.

 Government ministers, opposition politicians, cricket stars and Bollywood celebrities have since begun posting in Indian languages on Koo.
 Its San Francisco rival, which had 17.5 million monthly users earlier this year in India, complied with the new government rules this month after appointing new India-based executives, including one to handle compliance.